microsoft/AzureTrailblazerAcademy/month1/labs/lab_WebApps/README.md

  6. CONGRATULATIONS !!
 YOU JUST CREATED A WEB APPLICATION ON AZURE CLOUD

-## Step 5: What we have now is a sample web application that got deployed by Microsoft.
-Lets deploy our actual application!
+## Step 5: Now that our default web application that got deployed by Microsoft, lets deploy our actual application!

 1. In the Azure Portal, search for **App Services**